buvis/docs/src/catalogue/photoprism.md

 ## Description

-PhotoPrism® is a server-based application for browsing, organizing and sharing your personal photo collection
+PhotoPrism® is a server-based application for browsing, organizing and sharing your personal photo collection.

 ## k8 at home search